-You might be surprised at how easy it is to be unaware of your water heater’s age, or how hard it can be to spot a problem before it creates a big leak.
+You may be surprised at how easy it is to forget about your water heater’s age, or how hard it can be to spot an issue before it causes a big leak.

-There are a few pointers that you can use to keep track of the status of your water heater.
+There are a few indications that you can leverage to keep track of the status of your water heater.
 You’ll want to be alert for them to keep your equipment in the finest shape.

-Here are five likely signs it may be time to replace your water heater in Edmonton.
+Here are five likely signs it could be time to replace your water heater in Edmonton.

 1. It’s Starting to Demonstrate Its Age

 Similar to the other crucial appliances inside your home, your water heater has a defined lifetime.
-When it gets to the end, it will run much less efficiently and could be costlier to service than replacing it.
+When it gets to the end, it will run much less efficiently and could be costlier to fix than getting a new one.

-The usual water heater life span is approximately six to eight years.
-You won’t want your water heater to be working for longer than 10 years, since this may lead to costly damage in your residence if it fails.
+The usual water heater lifetime is approximately six to eight years.
+You won’t want your water heater to be working for longer than 10 years, since this may lead to costly damage in your house if it fails.

 There’s always a potential for your water heater to experience troubles earlier than this time, so be attentive to anything that appears unusual.